Salemori/printf/README.md

 * Compiler: gcc 9.3.0

 ### Specifications
- not allowed to use global variables
+* Not allowed to use global variables
 * No more than 5 functions per file
-* code should use the Betty style, see [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
+* Code should use the Betty style, see [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
-* compile using -Wall -Werror -Wextra
+* Compile using -Wall -Werror -Wextra
   -pedantic -std=gnu89 option.

 ## Authorized functions and macros